codemann8/alttpr_codetracker_codemann8/README.md

   - The Big Key icon is for the GT BK Guessing Game (see `Autotracking` section below)
 - Map Area
   - Dungeon locations having a larger blip on the map compared to other locations
+  - Bosses can be rearranged and the appropriate logic rules flow thru to the location, see `Boss Shuffle` section below
   - MM and TR Medallion Checks are added to inform the user when it is available to check.
 Weathervane also gets a blip when you find flute but haven't activated it
   - The Map area features a `Dungeon` tab, which shows all the dungeon rooms in the game and the locations of all the items, this can also be used as a reference.